-CATEGORIES Drama, Independent, Sundance, ThinkFilm, Distribution, Cinematical Indie, Movie News, Sundance Film Festival, CinematicalThe very last film I saw at Sundance this year, at a lively 10 p.m. screening and seated next to the dapper James Rocchi, was The Escapist.
+CATEGORIES Drama, Independent, Sundance, ThinkFilm, Distribution, Cinematical Indie, Movies, Sundance Film Festival, CinematicalThe very last film I saw at Sundance this year, at a lively 10 p.m. screening and seated next to the dapper James Rocchi, was The Escapist.
 It was a perfect ending for the festival, and a great "guy movie" to boot (Rocchi and I are nothing if not burly, rugged men): Brian Cox leads a bunch of Limey blokes, including Joseph Fiennes, on a daring escape from a British prison.
 Familiar premise, but well executed with a few twists.
 Rocchi's rave review is here.

 The flick was well received during its world premiere at Sundance, and yet somehow it didn't get picked up by any distributors before the fest ended.
 Now, finally, THINKFilm has come to the rescue.
 Variety reports that the distributor has paid about $1 million for the film and plans to release it in October, starting small and expanding over the course of several weeks.